RUMgroup/brexit_data_challenge/README.md

 "Regression 10 year data" used to complete a simplified GLM regression

-"brellenge_prep.py" used to compare time window choice via regression and heatmap comparison
+Compare time window choice via regression and heatmap comparison using "brellenge_prep.py" and with ANOVA using "check_bw_3_rates.R"

 ## Code of conduct